| eCircuit Center |

 Op Amp Differential AmplifierCIRCUIT

 OPDIF.CIR Download the SPICE file The differential amplifier has a unique feature that many circuits don’t have - two inputs.
 This circuit amplifies the difference between its input terminals.
-Other circuits with one input actually have another input – the ground potential.
-But, in cases where a signal source (like a sensor) has both of its terminals biased at several volts above ground, you need to amplify the difference between the terminals.
+Many circuits that have one input, actually have another input – the ground potential.
+But, in cases where a source (like a sensor signal of 10mV) can have both its terminals biased at ~5V above ground (like a sensor bridge), you need to amplify the difference between the terminals and reject the 5V bias.
 What about noise that adds an unwanted voltage equally to both terminals of a sensor?
-The differential amp rejects the noise and rescues the signal.
+The differential amp rejects the noise common to both signals and rescues the signal difference between the input terminals.

 © 2002 eCircuit Center |